parkjinman98/Manual/src/body.md

 @<tbl:media/supported_pytorch.xlsx;Sheet1;PyTorch Supported Operations>

-## Supported operations (TensorFlow/Keras)
+## Supported operations (TensorFlow/Keras/TensorFlow Lite)
 As mentioned in the previous section, Keras works as an interface for TensorFlow 2, and they save the model in the same format as the frozen graph, which ends with `.pb`.
-Therefore, the TensorFlow/Keras operation is supported if it can be described by TensorFlow raw operations listed below when the model is saved in the format of the frozen graph.
+Therefore, the TensorFlow/Keras/TensorflowLite operation is supported if it can be described by the TensorFlow raw operations listed below when the model is saved in the format of the frozen graph.

 @<tbl:media/supported_tf.xlsx;Sheet1;TensorFlow Supported Operations>

 # API Reference
+## Function: mxq_compile
+Compile a given model directly without creating an instance of "Model_Dict".
+@<tbl:media/mxq_compile.xlsx;Sheet1;mxq_compile>

+### Tips for choosing quantization methods
+"Percentile" and "MaxPercentile" quantization methods each take a hyperparameter called @<i>percentile@</i>.
+An increase in this value corresponds to a broader quantization interval.
+To elaborate further, a higher @<i>percentile@</i> results in reduced overflow, albeit at the expense of accuracy.

+The "MaxPercentile" method determines the percentile value from data that has been filtered once.
+As a result, a lower @<i>percentile@</i> is needed for "MaxPercentile" compared to the "Percentile" method.
+For instance, for the "Percentile" method, we suggest using a value of 0.9999 to 0.999999.
+For the "MaxPercentile" method, we recommend @<i>percentile@</i> between 0.9 and 0.9999.

+The "is_quant_ch" argument enables channel-wise quantization.
+When set to True, the quantization is performed on a per-channel basis.
+This method is particularly useful for models, in which activations vary significantly across channels.
+However, it may take a longer time to compile the model.

+The "quant_output" argument is used to determine the quantization method for the output layer.
+When the original model's output is various across the channels, it is recommended to set "ch" to keep channel-wise quantization.
+Otherwise, set "layer" to quantize the output layer as a whole.

 ## Class: Model_Dict
 This class serves two main functions:
 1. Compile